 Now Yuta adjusts, trains, and grows familiar with the purpose of attending Jujutsu High.
 However, the presence of Rika winds up gaining attention at a much more severe level.
 Suguro Geto appears on screen with the intention of killing Yuta and sucking in Rika since she is the queen of curses.

-The last 39 minutes of the film, are packed with solid action sequences that were bloody, dark, very cruel, and of course very entertaining.
+The last 39 minutes of the film, are packed with solid action sequences that are bloody, dark, very cruel, and of course very entertaining.
 The visuals were crafty, pretty engaging, and obviously glamorous.
 Watching it on the big screen was sure mesmerizing.

 The movie ends with Rika finally getting closure, leaving Yuta for good on a very positive and friendly note which was extremely emotional by the way.
 Yuta continues his life as a Jujutsu sorcerer along with Maki, Toge, and Panda under Gojo.

-So, the story of Jujutsu Kaisen 0 was grimy, very deep, pretty exciting, generously interesting, humorous to give the audience the needed chill pills from time to time, quite emotional as well, and last but not the least, it was brilliant.
+So, the story of Jujutsu Kaisen 0 was grimy, very deep, pretty exciting, generously interesting, humorous to give the audience the needed chill pills from time to time, quite emotional as well, and last but not least, it was brilliant.

 Every character involved in Jujutsu Kaisen 0 was simply awesome.
-Yuta was a bullied young teen, who was supposedly cursed, and ends up in numerous massacred situations while creating curse objects a number of times before coming to Jujutsu High.
+Yuta was a bullied young teen, who was supposedly cursed, and ended up in numerous massacred situations while creating curse objects a number of times before coming to Jujutsu High.
 Now, he just grows out of character.
 Yes, not at a rapid pace, but the gradual change of individuality was simply good.

-He was an underconfident fella who was filled with fear, insecurity, unsatisfaction, and more.
+He was an underconfident fella who was filled with fear, insecurity, dissatisfaction, and more.
 But his companions and thorough training sessions at Jujutsu High totally change the being.
 His hidden determinations grow prominent and the once timid guy expands to be strong-willed, inspiring, skillful, and pretty dependable.

 At some points, he seems like Yuji for sure but his calm demeanor separates his personality, with whom you will empathize.
 He is a committed human who is a very warm, reasonable, powerful, and generous fella, whom you will just enjoy in the movie.